jbloomfield1/DiscoSaveEdit/README.md

 This is a very basic save editor.
 It will let you change the number of available skipp points, money amount, and the number of healing items for health and morale.

-Downloed the Release.zip from the releases section https://github.com/jbloomfield1/DiscoSaveEdit/releases/tag/Release Unzip
-You should probably make sure the game is not running.
+Downloed the binaries from the releases section https://github.com/jbloomfield1/DiscoSaveEdit/releases/tag/Release You should probably make sure the game is not running.
 It did work fine for me while testing with DE running, but I can't promise the same for you.
 Run DiscoSaveEdit.exe
 Click Open